Kit Checklist and VITAL Information

 NO DOGS ARE ALLOWED, SORRY

-The Rotary Club of Taunton Vale invites you and your team to an Award evening on the 27th November 2023 at Rumwell Restaurant TA4 1EJ
+The Rotary Club of Taunton Vale invites you and your team to an Award evening in November.
+The date and venue will be confirmed.

 Our corporate sponsors will be distributing trophies to the winners of each course and to the team that raises the most sponsorship.
 Refreshments will be provided and the whole evening will be free of charge, except for a bar at normal prices.
 You can also find out what questions you missed and where you got lost as well as more about the charities you have supported.